alvinjurianto/express_template_linebot/README.md

-Alvin Jurianto Development Notes: packages installed has some vulnerabilities, check later by running run npm audit
+Alvin Jurianto Development Notes:
+1. packages installed has some vulnerabilities, check later by running run npm audit

+2. For now, let's just release the ENV from local to dev server in heroku....